-When you publish a workbook or data source, a version is saved in the revision history for Tableau Server and Tableau Online.
+When you publish a workbook or data source, a version is saved in the revision history for Tableau Server and Tableau Cloud.
 You can revert to a previous version at any time.

 To access revision history, you must have a site role of Creator or Explorer (Can Publish), plus the following permissions, depending on the content type: